nathancunn/nathancunn.github.io/_posts/2018-11-09-foldable-phones.md

-Far be it from me to assume that I know what Samsung's plans are with regards this technology and I'm certainly not rubbishing the innovation, I just wanted to clarify the basic maths that says these foldable phones probably won't be exactly what you expect.
+Far be it from me to assume that I know what Samsung's plans are with regards this technology and I'm certainly not rubbishing the innovation, I just wanted to clarify the basic maths that says these foldable phones just can't be bezel-free and in the form factor we expect from modern phones/tablets.